On the Fiddle

-On the Fiddle (released as Operation Snafu and Operation War Head in the United States) is a 1961 British comedy film directed by Cyril Frankel and starring Sean Connery, Alfred Lynch, Cecil Parker, Stanley Holloway, Eric Barker, Mike Sarne, Wilfrid Hyde-White, Kathleen Harrison, Victor Maddern and John Le Mesurier.
-It was based on the 1961 novel Stop at a Winner by R.F.
-Delderfield who served in the RAF in World War II.
+On the Fiddle (U.S. titles Operation Snafu and Operation War Head) is a 1961 British comedy film directed by Cyril Frankel and starring Sean Connery, Alfred Lynch, Cecil Parker, Stanley Holloway, Eric Barker, Mike Sarne, Wilfrid Hyde-White, Kathleen Harrison, Victor Maddern and John Le Mesurier.
+The screenplay was by Harold Buchman, based on the 1961 novel Stop at a Winner by R. F. Delderfield who served in the RAF in World War II.

 It was Sean Connery's tenth film and his first lead role, released the year before his big breakthrough as James Bond in the 1962 film Dr No.

 Plot

 During the Second World War, spiv Horace Pope is taken to court for street peddling.
 In mitigation, he tells the magistrate he is working in the black market only while waiting to enlist in the war effort.
 On hearing this plea, the magistrate calls his bluff and forces him to sign up.

 Pope joins the RAF.
 Very quickly, he makes friends with the easy going, but loyal, Pedlar Pascoe who happily goes along with all of his scams, which mainly involve taking money for leave passes and for organising postings close to home.
 The pair do their utmost to make a bit on the side and avoid being sent into action.

-Their record eventually catches up with them, but by that time they've been sent on a mission to occupied France, where they continue their scams, selling food and supplies to the grateful newly-liberated French.
+Their record eventually catches up with them, but by that time they have been sent on a mission to occupied France, where they continue their scams, selling food and supplies to the grateful newly-liberated French.

 They unexpectedly become heroes, after killing a group of German soldiers who had them pinned down in a forest.
-They are decorated by the American forces, to whom they've been attached, and their commanding officer (who has a sneaking admiration for their schemes), tears up their record of crimes.
+They are decorated by the American forces to whom they have been attached, and their commanding officer, who has a sneaking admiration for their schemes, tears up their record of crimes.